 “Our product isn’t really chocolate; it’s systemic change”Gillian Goddard, Owner of Sun Eaters Organic (craft chocolate company)

 Yes.
 This is similar to the above question asking “is cocoa butter dairy?”
 Cocoa butter is the fat pressed from the seeds of the fruit of the cocoa tree, so it’s a plant-based fat, like avocado oil or grape seed oil.
 You can even use cocoa butter for cooking vegan dishes which need a high smoke point oil, like a quick stir-fry.

 Yes.
 All cocoa powder is the solids of the seeds of the cocoa tree’s fruits, with a small amount of residual fat.
 Cocoa powder is a vegan ingredient.

 It depends.
-Vegans can eat any plain chocolate as long as there’s not any dairy, honey, or non-organic sugar in it.
+Vegans can eat any plain chocolate as long as there’s not any dairy, honey, or non-organic sugar in it; this is how vegan chocolate cake is possible.
 Be sure to look carefully at the ingredients list for any of these things.